anidh/YOLOv3-PyTorch/README.md

 * --skip - To skip every alternate frame or not, for faster processing speed
 * --path - path to the images folder

 This will take all the images from the image directory and then run YOLO v3 algorithm on it.
 The resultant bbox coordinate for each image will be stored in the TXT file in images directory.
-The format in the TXT file will be
+The format in the TXT file will be - class_name confidence left top right bottom
-<class_name> <confidence> <left> <top> <right> <bottom>

 ## Calculating the mAP score